olaayman999/lerningNotes/SQL_Injection/1_intro.md

 This highlights the importance of proper planning, preparation, and testing methodologies when performing security assessments.
 It's critical to have a clear understanding of the testing scope, to validate testing methodology and inputs, and to have proper backups in place to minimize the risk of accidental data loss.

-Additionally, it's a good practice to test in a safe and controlled environment, such as a development or staging environment, to minimize the risk of impacting production systems and data.
+Additionally, it's a good practice to test in a safe and controlled environment, such as a development or staging environment, to minimize the risk of impacting production systems and data